fwenzel/upshot/README.md

 ![](https://raw.github.com/fwenzel/upshot/master/upshot.png)

+# NOTE: As of March 2017, Dropbox has removed the public folder feature permanently, which breaks UpShot.
+There are discussions in [Issue #77](https://github.com/fwenzel/upshot/issues/77) on how to proceed, but for now, UpShot cannot function as expected because of this Dropbox feature change.

 UpShot is an automatic screen shot uploader for OS X, written in Python.

 For sharing, UpShot uses Dropbox's Public folder, giving you maximum control over what you share.